Rulikkk/docker-p3/README.md

 ## Installation

-Pull it from the public [Docker Hub Registry](https://registry.hub.docker.com/):

-    docker pull i686/python

-Alternatively, you can build an image from this Dockerfile by executing
+You can build an image from this Dockerfile by executing

-    docker build -t="i686/python" github.com/dockerfile-i686/python
+    docker build -t="i686/python3" github.com/rulikkk/docker-p3

 ## Usage

-    docker run -it --rm i686/python
+    docker run -it --rm i686/python3

 ## License